AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_android.md

 ### Manage the chat room allow list

-Members in the chat room allow list can send chat room messages even when the chat room owner or admin has muted all the chat room members using `muteAllMembers`.
+Members in the chat room allow list can send chat room messages even when the chat room owner or an admin has muted all the chat room members using `muteAllMembers`.
 However, if a member is already in the chat room mute list, adding this member to the allow list does not take effect.

 ```java
 // The chat room owner or admin can call addToChatRoomWhiteList to add the specified member to the chat room allow list.